hongzhonglu/vivarium/doc/getting_started.rst

 *Check Installation*

-Currently we don't have a way to check whether ``glpk`` is installed.
+We don't have a way to check whether ``glpk`` is installed.
 If you think you already have it, you can proceed with the installation and watch for an error about missing ``glpk``.

 .. todo:: Check GLPK installation